vensko/pint/README.md

 ```
 installto <app> <dir> [32|64]
 ```
 Here comes is a twist.
 In fact, you deal with app identifiers only during their download and/or installation.
 After that, all commands refer to actual subdirectories in *apps*, e.g.:
-*D:\Pint\apps\**firefox**
+D:\Pint\apps\**firefox**
-D:\Pint\apps\**foobar2000***
+D:\Pint\apps\**foobar2000**
 To keep things simple, you may use only the *install* command.
 This way, database identifiers and subdirectories will always be the same.
 But if you prefer storing your browser in *apps\Mozilla Firefox* instead of *apps\firefox*, this can be done with the *installto* command:
 ```
 installto firefox "Mozilla Firefox"
 ```
 FF will be installed into
 *D:\Pint\apps\**Mozilla Firefox***
-and from this point, it will have to be referred to as "Mozilla Firefox".
+From this point, it will have to be referred to as "Mozilla Firefox".
 Optionally, a preferred bit count can set with the third parameter (this is useful if you need to force installation of a 32-bit version in a 64-bit system).
 ```
 list